Order of World Scouts: History

-The Order of World Scouts was formed by Sir Francis Fletcher-Vane, 5th Baronet upon the British Boy Scouts which had spread across the British Empire and the National Peace Scouts.
+The World Scouts was formed by Sir Francis Fletcher-Vane, 5th Baronet upon the British Boy Scouts, which had spread across the British Empire, and the National Peace Scouts.
 The British Boy Scouts were formed in 1908 as the Battersea Boy Scouts.
 The Battersea Boy Scouts briefly registered with The Baden-Powell Boy Scouts in September 1908 but withdrew out of a concern that Baden-Powell's organisation was too bureaucratic and militaristic.
 The Battersea Boy Scouts (BBS) were reconstituted as the British Boy Scouts (BBS) and launched as a national organisation in March 1909.

-Francis Vane had been the Baden-Powell Boy Scouts London Commissioner.
-He felt that Scouting should be non-military and pushed for the Baden-Powell Boy Scouts to be a more democratic organization.
-Through mediation, Vane reconciled the British Boy Scouts with the Baden-Powell Boy Scouts by having the British Boy Scouts as an affiliated organisation.
+Vane had been the Baden-Powell Boy Scouts London Commissioner.
+He felt that the Scout Movement should be non-military and pushed for the Baden-Powell Boy Scouts to be a more democratic organization.
+Through mediation, Vane reconciled various Scout organisations including the London Diocesan Boy Scouts and the British Boy Scouts with the Baden-Powell Boy Scout organisation, as affiliates.
 However, Baden-Powell appointed members of the National Service League, a pro-military group to his Boy Scouts Headquarters and Vane's position was eliminated.
-In a protest meeting, the London area Scoutmasters voted overwhelmingly in support of Sir Francis.
-Baden-Powell promised to reinstate Sir Francis but never did.
+In a protest meeting, the London area Scoutmasters voted overwhelmingly in support of Vane.
+Baden-Powell promised to reinstate Vane but never did.

-On 3 December 1909, Sir Francis Vane accepted the presidency of the British Boy Scouts taking most London area Troops with him.
+On 3 December 1909, Sir Francis Vane accepted the presidency of the British Boy Scouts, taking most London area Troops with him.
 The Quakers' Birmingham and Midland Troops also followed.
 Vane was instrumental in gaining Quakers to sponsor Scout Troops, with support given by George and Barrow Cadbury.
 Discussions with the pacifist Boy's Life Brigade led to the creation of the National Peace Scouts, launched on 1 April 1910.
-The Order of World Scouts was an international extension of these efforts.
+The World Scouts was an international extension of these efforts.

-With Vane having an Italian summer home, he and his co-founder Remo Molinari were able to launch the Scouting Movement in Italy with the Italian Boy Scouts (Ragazzi Esploratori Italiani) in 1910.
+With Vane having an Italian summer home, he and his co-founder Remo Molinari were able to launch the Scout Movement in Italy with the Italian Boy Scouts (Ragazzi Esploratori Italiani) in 1910.

-In 1911, in France, Vane assisted Augustin Dufresne, a ship owner, to organise a French Scouting organisation.
+In 1911, in France, Vane assisted Augustin Dufresne, a ship owner, to organise a French Scout organisation.

-With the spread of the British Boy Scouts program throughout the world via the CHUMS (paper) and Vane's efforts, Vane aligned the various national Scout organisations as the "Legion of World Scouts", the first international organization, launched on 1 May 1911.
+With the spread of the British Boy Scouts program across the British Empire and to other English speaking countries and peoples via the CHUMS (paper) and Vane's connections in other countries, Vane aligned the various national Scout organisations as the "World Scouts", the first international organization, launched on 1 May 1911.
 This included the 'American Boy Scout'.
 The relationship with the American Boy Scout was short lived due to its overt militarism.
+Representation covered fifteen countries (counting Ireland as being separate) being; the UK, Ireland, Italy, the United States (isolated troops), Canada, France, Belgium, India, South America, China, South Africa, Egypt, Australia and New Zealand.